Table of Contents

 THC is one of more than 120 identified cannabinoids in hemp and marijuana plants.
 This is the compound responsible for the signature “high” we associate with cannabis.
 But delta-9 isn’t the only form of THC in cannabis—there’s also delta-8 and delta-10, though neither compound is as well known or as well studied as delta-9.

-The passage of the Farm Bill and its subsequent restrictions on delta-9 THC triggered interest in the lesser-known delta-8 THC, for better or for worse.
+The passage of the Farm Bill and its subsequent restrictions on delta-9 THC triggered interest in a wave of lesser-known hemp-derived cannabinoid products—for better or for worse.
+That includes those made with delta-8 THC.
+But these products have since come under closer regulatory scrutiny.

 Delta-9 THC vs Delta-8 THC: The Differentiators